alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ## Runtime semantics and limitations

 This `IO<T>` is a tiny teaching model, not a recommendation for idiomatic C# application structure.
 It is synchronous, cold, opaque, and non-memoized: nothing happens until `Run()`, and each call to `Run()` starts the computation again on the current thread.
 Exceptions propagate normally, captured mutable state is observed at run time, and C# does not enforce purity.
-It is also not stack-safe for very deep chains and provides no built-in cancellation, resource safety, retry, rollback, or async execution; in normal .NET code, asynchronous I/O is usually represented with `Task` or `Task<T>`.
+It is also not stack-safe for very deep chains and provides no built-in cancellation, resource safety, retry, rollback, or async execution; normal .NET async I/O uses `Task` or `Task<T>`, and TAP methods generally return already-started work unlike this cold teaching type.

 ## Conclusion

-Returning `IO<T>` changes the function from "perform an effect and return `T`" to "construct a suspended computation that can later produce `T`." `FlatMap` composes dependent suspended operations, `Sequence` or `Traverse` chooses how a batch is executed, and `Run()` marks the boundary where execution begins.
+Returning `IO<T>` changes the function from "perform an effect and return `T`" to "construct a suspended computation that can later produce `T`." `FlatMap` composes dependent suspended operations, `TraverseSequential` or `SequenceSequential` chooses how a batch is executed, and `Run()` marks the boundary where execution begins.

 Keep pure transformations as ordinary functions, return `IO<T>` from effectful helpers, compose those values without forcing them, and call `Run()` near the application boundary.

 ## Appendix

 <details markdown="1">
-<summary markdown="span">Open the appendix for optional query syntax support</summary>
+<summary markdown="span">Open the appendix for query syntax support</summary>

-### Optional C# query syntax support
+### C# query syntax support

 The C# compiler translates query expressions into method calls such as `Select` and `SelectMany`.
 To use query syntax with `IO<T>`, add these methods: